hakeemsalman/java/personal/Programs/Problems2.md

 }
 ```

-### 21 Given an integer number n, return the difference between the product of its digits and the sum of its digits.
+### 21 Given an integer number n return the difference between the product of its digits and the sum of its digits
 ```java
 import java.util.Scanner;